It may be a surprise to some that corgis are exceptionally agile, incredibly intelligent and can run really fast on those tiny legs.

 Your corgi will love the taste of Instinct because it is made with real cage-free duck, turkey, chicken and loads of vegetables and freeze-dried raw.

-Instinct with Real Duck is minimally processed and contains zero grain, soy, potato, corn, or wheat, nor does it contain artificial preservatives or by-product meal.
+This product is minimally processed and contains zero grain, soy, potato, corn, or wheat, nor does it contain artificial preservatives or by-product meal.

 Additionally, this product from Instinct is a great choice for corgis with sensitive stomachs.
 It Includes a probiotic boost to support digestive health.
 This Raw Boost recipe also includes a high level of omega-3 and 6 to support healthy skin and a shiny coat.